P.O. Box 1880

 ISCD's mission is to promote the study of culturogenic disease by conducting original research and through media outreach to the public and medical institutions.

 We are pioneers of Applied Medical Anthropology.
-Our founders and directors are Professors Sydney Ross Singer and Soma Grismaijer, Medical Anthropologists and co-authors of Dressed to Kill: The Link Between Breast Cancer and Bras.
+Our founders and directors are Sydney Ross Singer and Soma Grismaijer, Medical Anthropologists and co-authors of Dressed to Kill: The Link Between Breast Cancer and Bras.